merrymustard/underThePlastic/README.md

-This jawsome game was created by merrymustard
+This jawsome game was created with ♥ by merrymustard at Ironhack.